ahmed-lotfi/alx-system-engineering-devops/0x03-shell_variables_expansions/README.md

 Create a script that lists environment variables.
 Task 5.
 Local variables
 Create a script that lists all local variables and environment variables, and functions.
+Task 6.
+Local variable
+This script creates a new local variable named BEST with the value School